KMZ Developed Polyurethane Seals for Nuclear Reactor Nutrunner

 Polyurethane sealing rings are widely used in hydraulic and pneumatic units, as well as in other systems.

-Compared to rubber, polyurethane has a higher resistance to oils, alkalis, and acids, withstands a wider temperature range, and can be manufactured in any size with varying degrees of hardness – from soft, like rubber, to hard, like plastic.
+Compared to rubber, polyurethane has a higher resistance to oils, alkalis and acids, withstands a wider temperature range and can be made in any size with varying degrees of hardness – from soft, like rubber, to hard, like plastic.

 As part of the modernization of the reactor's main connector nutrunner, KMZ is replacing traditional rubber sealing rings with polyurethane ones.

-KMZ is the sole supplier of reactor housing seals.
-The holding company faces the task of creating nutrunners for all nuclear power plants under construction with Rosatom's participation worldwide.
+KMZ is the only supplier of reactor housing seals.
+The holding company faces the task of creating nutrunners for all nuclear power plants under construction with the participation of Rosatom in the world.

 The first domestically produced nutrunner for nuclear power plant reactors will appear in Russia

-KMZ modernized nutrunners for the reactor and steam generator for the Kursk NPP-2 project
+KMZ has modernized nutrunners for the reactor and steam generator for the Kursk NPP-2 project

 KMZ will restore AI-20 gas turbine engines manufactured by Motor Sich and Zorya-Mashproekt